KRFOSS/kali-docs/general-use/xfce-faq/index.md

 **Q:** I absolutely love the new theme and I desperately want it, but without having to re-install my system.
 How can I migrate my existing Kali Linux installation?

-**A:** Run `sudo apt update && sudo apt install kali-desktop-xfce` in a terminal session to install the new Kali Linux Xfce environment.
+**A:** Run `sudo apt update && sudo apt install -y kali-desktop-xfce` in a terminal session to install the new Kali Linux Xfce environment.
 When asked to select the "*Default display manager*", choose `lightdm`.

 Next, run `update-alternatives --config x-session-manager` and select Xfce's option.
 If you would also like to remove the Gnome window manager, which we do not recommend until you are sure you are ready to, run `apt purge --autoremove kali-desktop-gnome`.
 Be sure to run this *after* setting up Xfce.